 Sugar Free Keto Chocolate Ricotta Cake.
 2g carbs per slice and perfect if you’re looking for a quick and easy cake recipe.

+This cake is moist and delicious, yet sugar free, grain free, gluten free and very low carb, making it a perfect ketogenic dessert.
 It is one of the easiest cakes I’ve ever made, with all ingredients going into one bowl, so there is even less washing up to do afterwards.

 Having tried numerous versions using different flours, the winner, hands down, was the one I made with lupin flour.